Introduction

 User ratings

 Resolving bugs is part of the life of any developer.
 To ensure an app is functioning optimally, software developers need to monitor the application’s performance.
 Datadog is the finest tool for application performance monitoring that helps you monitor, troubleshoot, and secure cloud-scale applications.
-With Datadog cloud-monitoring service, you can detect the source of service issues rapidly and resolve the incidents quickly.
+With Datadog’s cloud-monitoring service, you can quickly detect the source of service issues and resolve incidents.

 Key features